 5. Find a teacher you can work with at a studio that welcomes adults.

-In Seattle, you have several options: I take class at ADI (shout-out to Margaret and Alyssa’s classes), Pacific Northwest Ballet offers adult classes in Seattle and on the Eastside through their open program, and the University District’s Ballet Studio, which is adults-only, also comes highly recommended among Seattle’s adult ballet community.
+In Seattle, you have several options: I take class at American Dance Institute (shout-out to Margaret and Alyssa’s classes), Pacific Northwest Ballet offers adult classes in Seattle and on the Eastside through their open program, and the University District’s Ballet Studio, which is adults-only, also comes highly recommended among Seattle’s adult ballet community.
 For adult students, it’s important to find an instructor who will teach you proper technique while also fostering a supportive, safe environment.
 If your teacher wastes class time, plays favorites, doesn’t give out individual corrections, skimps on technique or is straight-up mean, go elsewhere.
 The great thing about taking ballet as an adult is that everything about it is your decision, so take the time to find the studio and the teacher who will be the best fit for you.
 And remember: The world of adult beginning ballet is a warmhearted kingdom of late bloomers and kind but strict teachers.
 We’re glad you’re here.